 C: Days of Maturity

-The maturity date is another important factor to know when to pick tomatoes.
-When you buy seeds or seedling from a gardening store or nursery then seed packets or plant tags will give you this basic information.
+The maturity date is another important factor in knowing when to pick tomatoes.
+When you buy seeds or seedlings from a gardening store or nursery, then seed packets or plant tags will give you this basic information.

-Besides, when you get seeds or seedling from your friends or neighbors ask them to know this information.
+Besides, when you get seeds or seedlings from your friends or neighbors, ask them to know this information.

 5: Picking Tomatoes Earlier to Avoid Fruit Problems

-If your tomatoes show any symptom of fruit cracking or blossom end rot problem, this is the high time to pick them up earlier at the matured green stages.
+If your tomatoes show any symptoms of fruit cracking or blossom end rot problem, this is high time to pick them up earlier at the matured green stages.

 Picking tomatoes earlier helps you to prevent blossom end rot and fruit cracking.
-Both of the problems caused by environmental effects like temperature fluctuation, nutrient deficiency, heavy rainfall, irregular watering, poor soil condition, uneven moisture level, hot and dry weather condition, and so many factors.
+Both of these problems are caused by environmental effects like temperature fluctuation, nutrient deficiency, heavy rainfall, irregular watering, poor soil condition, uneven moisture level, hot and dry weather condition, and so many factors.